Statement of Purpose

 Each boarder is supported by a named residential housemaster or housemistress, directly responsible for between eight and fifteen boarders within a larger residential staff team, led by the Deputy Head (Head of Boarding).
 There are two boarding houses, both in the centre of the school site, to which no pupil has access during school hours, and only boarders have access during boarding time.

 The Pupil Voice forum is run entirely by pupils and comprises a representative from every form-group in the school, who meet regularly to discuss all aspects of the school's provision and organisation from the perspective of its pupils.
 There is also a Boarders' Council which meets weekly, and a Food Council representing day boys and boarders of all ages, which convenes termly to meet with the school's Catering Manager and Bursar.

 Supporting Pupils’ Individual Needs

 Every pupil is the subject of an Annual Review meeting in which he, his parents and a senior member of the teaching or therapeutic staff meet to assess progress made towards the targets, to evaluate the provision in place for him and to set new targets for the following twelve months.
 In the case of pupils whose placements are funded by their local authority, a representative of the local authority is also invited to attend, and the Education, Health and Care plan is reviewed to ensure it is fit for purpose.

-The school's Cognitive Behaviour Therapist and Adolescent Psychotherapeutic Counsellor both provide short or longer-term one to one support for pupils identified through the Pastoral Provision Plus system.
-Both are fully qualified and registered, are subject to regular professional supervision, and are part of the therapeutic staff team.
+The school's Deputy Head (Wellbeing) and the Mental Health Lead work together to provide short or longer-term one to one support for pupils identified through the Pastoral Provision Plus system.
+For some pupils this may mean a programme of one-to-one therapeutic counselling provided by one of the school's qualified and registered therapists, who are subject to regular professional supervision.